Seaforth Channel

+coast, coves and shores 20 km west of Bella Bella.

 Physical features

 Lama Passage extends from Seaforth Channel to Fitzburgh Sound with Dryad Point across from Saunders Island at the junction.
 "Wood Island and Ark Island are close offshore at the junction of Seaforth Channel and Troup Passage.
 Newby Island, Munsie Point and Christiansen Point lie 0.5 to 2 mi WNW of Ark Island.
 Nose Island, 0.6 mi west of Christiansen Point, is steep-to on its south side and has a conspicuous tree about 60 m high."

 Ivory Island with its lighthouse is the northwest entrance point to Seaforth Channel.
 Since the nineteenth century, it was well-known that the "north shores of Seaforth Channel [were] much more irregular in outline than the southern shores."
 The area surrounding the Beazley Islands which lie southeast of Dearth Island and north of Nose Island, "is encumbered with numerous small islets and drying and below-water rocks."

 The south shore of Seaforth Channel is not as irregular as the north side.
 After Athlone, Dufferin, Horsfall and Campbell islands the channel makes a sharp turn to the passage between Campbell Island and Denny Island.
 It extends along Denny Island to the junction with Lama Passage between Hunter Island and Denny Island.
 The tug/barge that ran aground on Edge Reef off Athlone Island at the entrance to the Seaforth Channel in October 2016 was heading south.

 Denniston Point on Dufferin Island, Idol Point on the south side of the channel and Bush Point are located on Seaforth Channel.